 Sometimes I like the blog to share useful and practical information, as well as style and design tips.
-Today’s Guest Post has some great advice for keeping your shed free from pests!
+Today’s post has some great advice for maintaining a pest free shed!

 Sheds are vital parts of the garden for many households, and you’ll want to keep your outbuildings in good condition so they last for years to come.
 Pests can pose a range of problems for sheds, so read our useful guide to avoiding pests.

 How to Keep a Pest Free Shed:

 Rodents live in both rural and urban areas, but you can avoid attracting them to your garden by following a few simple steps.
 If you’re aware they’re already visiting your outdoor space or your shed, there are measures you can take to prevent them returning.

 1. If you use your shed to store items that smell, keep them in airtight containers.
 Odours can attract rodents in search of food.